Logiqx/gpx-ideas/docs/gpx/proposal/estimates.md

 #### Background

-GPS / GNSS chipsets can often generate accuracy estimates as part of their PVT (position / velocity / time) solution.
+GPS / GNSS chipsets can often generate accuracy estimates as part of their PVT (position / velocity / time) solutions.

 These accuracy estimates are easily accessible nowadays, especially via the location APIs of Android and Apple devices since around 2016 / 2017.
 These estimates can provide great value but there is currently no standard / agreed way to store them in a GPX 1.1 file without using extensions.

 There is a great opportunity for the GPX schema to include accuracy estimates, facilitating a "standard" method for their storage and exchange.